 - Harborne JB: Phytochemical methods: A guide to modern techniques of plant analysis, Chapman and Hall Pub.
 London, U.K., Edition 3rd, Vol. 48, 1973: 188.

-- Keong YY, Shahira SN, Nazrul MH, Cheng Lian GE, Zainul AZ and Fauziah O: Suppressions of serotonin-induced increased vascular permeablity and leukocyte infiltration by Bixa orellana leaf extract.
-Biomed Res Int.
-2013; 463:145.
+- Keong YY, Shahira SN, Nazrul MH, Cheng Lian GE, Zainul AZ and Fauziah O: Suppressions of serotonin-induced increased vascular permeability and leukocyte infiltration by Bixa orellana leaf extract.
+Biomed Res Int 2013; 463:145.

 - Kumar KT, Gorain B, Roy DK, Zothanpuia Z, Samanta SK, Pal M, Biswas P, Roy A, Adihikari D, Karmakar S and Sen T: Anti-inflammatory activity of ilicifolius.
 Journal of Ethnopharmacology.
 2008; 120: 7-12.